 - The source of personal data, if collected from a third party

 - The right to rectification.
 If you feel we hold inaccurate or incomplete personal data about you, you may exercise your right to correct or complete it.
-This may be used in conjunction with the right to restrict processing (see below) to make sure that incorrect or incomplete information is not processed until it has been rectified.
+This may be used in conjunction with the right to restrict processing (see below) to make sure that incorrect or incomplete personal data is not processed until it has been rectified.

 - The right to restrict processing.
 You have the right to ask us to stop processing your personal data.
-We will still store the information, but will not process it further.
+We will still store the personal data, but will not process it further.
 This right is an alternative to the right to erasure.
 If any of the following conditions apply, then you may exercise your right to restrict processing;

 - You contest accuracy of your personal data and we are verifying it.

-- Your data has been unlawfully processed and you oppose its erasure.
+- Your personal data has been unlawfully processed and you oppose its erasure.

-15. Contact Us
+14. Contact Us

-Should you have any questions, comments or concerns about this policy or how we handle and process your data then please email email@example.com.
+Should you have any questions, comments or concerns about this policy or how we handle and process your personal data then please email email@example.com.

 As an alternative, you can get in touch with us at our headquarters using the following postal address or phone number;

 Lumi Holdings Ltd.